MicrosoftDocs/security/zero-trust/dod-zero-trust-strategy-user.md

 ---
 # DoD Zero Trust Strategy for the user pillar

 The [DoD Zero Trust Strategy and Roadmap](https://www.defense.gov/News/Releases/Release/Article/3225919/department-of-defense-releases-zero-trust-strategy-and-roadmap/) outlines a path for Department of Defense Components and Defense Industrial Base (DIB) partners to adopt a new cybersecurity framework based on Zero Trust principles.
 Zero Trust eliminates traditional perimeters and trust assumptions, enabling a more efficient architecture that enhances security, user experience, and mission performance.

-This guide provides guidance and recommendations for the 152 ZT activities in the [DoD Zero Trust Capability Execution Roadmap](https://dodcio.defense.gov/Portals/0/Documents/Library/ZTCapabilitiesActivities.pdf).
+This guide provides Microsoft's guidance and recommendations for the 152 ZT activities in the [DoD Zero Trust Capability Execution Roadmap](https://dodcio.defense.gov/Portals/0/Documents/Library/ZTCapabilitiesActivities.pdf).

 The DoD Zero Trust Strategy covers seven pillars representing protection areas for Zero Trust.
 Use the following links to go to sections of the guide.